Embracing Resilience Together

 From the launch of community-based rapid-response funds to the collaborative work of donors to address short and long-term needs, our sector was at its best.
 Philanthropy responded by moving resources quickly to the people who needed them most with increased flexibility and cooperation.

-In March 2020, the Community Foundation of South Puget Sound got to work, urgently supporting the people and communities most deeply affected by the impacts of the crisis by establishing COVID-19 Response Funds in Thurston, Mason, and Lewis Counties.
+In March 2020, the Community Foundation of South Puget Sound got to work, urgently supporting the people and communities most deeply affected by the impacts of the crisis by establishing COVID-19 Response Funds in Lewis, Mason, and Thurston counties.
 Each Response Fund was in partnership with the United Way in that county and granted more than $800,000 in COVID-19 Relief.

 As the pandemic wore on, however, it was clear that there needed to be a longer-term response.
 The Resilience Fund was established to further address the impacts of COVID-19, bolster our region’s long-term efforts to rebuild, respond to emerging opportunities, help nonprofits adapt, and support creative new approaches and partnerships that will benefit our communities well beyond recovery.